-I haven’t been working with AI for some time now, so I’ve taken my eye off the ball a bit as regards current thought and developments.
-However, I still get the impression that the common mistake is to confuse the ability of being able to hold large amounts of information and calculate things quickly with intelligence, both in humans and machines.
+I haven’t been working with AI for some time now, so I’ve taken my eye off the ball a bit as regards current thoughts and developments.
+However, I still get the impression that the common mistake is to confuse the ability to be able to hold large amounts of information and calculate things quickly with intelligence, both in humans and machines.

 What directions do you imagine taking your work in?

 One of the best things about being an artist is being able to engage with deeply interesting subjects without knowing exactly where they will take you.
 I feel less associated with the BioArt field than I used to, I have a strong interest in space research but wouldn’t call myself a Space Artist either.

 As incentives to engage with fundamental physics emerge – such as the program at CERN – I can see how that could inform a research path as well.
 It is a deeply fascinating field and full of mysterious, contentious, abstract and metaphorical material that is a gold mine for artists.
 However, I’m also not interested in becoming a Physics Artist, or whatever people choose to call it.

 I still have a lot of work I want to do on semiotics and simulation, and that could well include elements of living material, space and fundamental physics.
 My research is very broad and provides me with a great number of ideas and inspiration, so I can certainly say that my work will continue to fall into that category known as ‘research based’.
 I currently have no idea what the actual work itself will be like though.

 Actually, I do have a few ideas but it’s not time to discuss them yet.
 I can say with confidence though, that the days of the complex robotic installations might just be over.
 Possibly.